 - 📚 Read Lonely Planet Andalusia to fuel your anticipation!

-3 Days in Seville Itinerary
+🇪🇸 The Perfect 3 Days in Seville Itinerary

 1. Visit the Magnificent Plaza de España

 There’s also a row of 48 stunning alcoves in this square decorated with intricate azulejos (traditional ceramic tiles used in Spain and Portugal).
 Each alcove depicts a different Spanish province, with a relevant fresco and a map.
-You’ll also see two towers at this square, and they’re both so tall that you can see them from all over the city!
+You’ll also see two beautiful towers at this square, and they’re both so tall that you can see them from all over the city!

 Plaza de España is also known as “the Venice of Seville” because in the middle of the square, there’s a picturesque canal in which you can rent a boat and gently row around.
 You’ll also see four charming bridges curving over the canal.
 Each of them represents an ancient Spanish kingdom and is adorned with gorgeous ceramic tiles.

-Photography Tip: This square usually starts to fill up starting around 8:30 am, so if you want to take photos without anyone around, get here around 7 or 7:30 am!
+📸 Photography Tip: This square usually starts to fill up starting around 8:30 am, so if you want to take photos without anyone around, get here around 7 or 7:30 am!
 (The square is open 24/7)

 From Plaza de España, cut through Maria Luisa Park and walk to the charming neighborhood of Santa Cruz.
 This should take you around 15-20 mins.
 Back in the 13th century, Santa Cruz was the Jewish quarter of Seville.
-Sadly, things turned sour in the 14th century when many Jews were kicked out of the city if they did not convert to Christianity.
+Sadly, things turned sour in the 14th century when many Jews were kicked out of the city for not wanting to convert to Christianity.